nicholowen/COMP307-Assignment-2-Part-2/README.md

 # COMP307-Assignment-2-Part-2

+## Description

+Genetic programming using JGAP.
+This program is to explore the use of genetic programming in order to <br>
+find a mathimatical function that satisfies a given set of inputs and outputs.

 ## Part 1
 ### Instructions:
   Run jar in command line by navigating to jar directory and running '**java -jar part1.jar**'<br>